I have some xs. Every x either is or is not a y:

 prevents duplicates and enforces the integrity of ya (provided y retains integrity but we can afford that assumption) but doesn’t enforce the second constraint.
 I could make a moral opposite of the y table:

-create table not_y( a integer not null, primary key (a), foreign key (a) references x (a) );
+foreign key (a) references x (a)

-table.
-However, then I have double-bookkeeping of y-ness, which I suspect is more costly to me than tolerating the limitations of the z
+Then use that for the not_y_a foreign key constraint, extending the same assumptions to the not_y table as to the y table.
+However, then I have double-bookkeeping of y-ness, which I suspect is more costly to me than tolerating the limitations of the z table.

 Another way to think of it is to say that I’m looking for a negative foreign key constraint.